Improving energy networks

 When to apply

 Each year, new calls for proposals for CEF Energy are published.
-At this moment the ongoing (and planned) rounds are:
+Recent and current call rounds are:

 How much?